bradygaster-zz/downr/src/wwwroot/posts/mogwai-with-an-attitude/index.md

 ---

 I&apos;m stoked to be seeing one of my favorite groups soon, but
-<a>this article discusses a pretty blatant attitude problem</a>  via my boys.
+<a href="http://www.nme.com/news/22251" title="NME.COM - News - Mogwai attack BRIT Award winners">this article discusses a pretty blatant attitude problem</a>  via my boys.
 Pretty funny, actually, but damn, how many groups can you slam in one interview?